 There is no cure for Marfan syndrome.
 Depending on which body parts are affected and to what degree, regular monitoring and treatment options may include:

-- Drugs, such as beta-blocker medication, to reduce blood pressure and relieve the strain on the cardiovascular system.
+- medication, such as beta-blockers, to reduce blood pressure and relieve the strain on the cardiovascular system.
 New medications are now being used that better treat the underlying pathology in this condition

 Depending on which body parts are affected and to what degree, such changes may include:

 - no physical activities that depend on isometric exercise, such as weight training or moving heavy objects